IBM-Cloud/docs-services/services/TwilioTwo-FactorAuthentication/index.md

 ## Setting the project

-Follow this steps to get started with Twilio Two-Factor Authentication on
+Follow these simple steps to get started with Twilio Two-Factor Authentication on
 Bluemix:

 1. Using your phone platform’s Application Store download the Authy